Maxwell School of Citizenship and Public Affairs: History

 The Maxwell School was dedicated on October 3, 1924, and was the first program to offer a graduate professional degree in public administration.
 That Master of Public Administration program is the oldest continuously operating, university-based MPA in the United States.

 In 1937, the school took its full name and moved into Maxwell Hall, a purpose-built building on the west end of Syracuse University's main campus.
+The hall was dedicated by president Herbert Hoover on November 12, 1937.
 In that year, Syracuse University's graduate programs and undergraduate instruction in the social sciences were moved into Maxwell, giving the school the unusual hybrid structure that remains today.

 In 1968, Maxwell professor Dwight Waldo presided over the Minnowbrook I conference, which established the foundations for New Public Administration.
 Subsequent Minnowbrook II and III conferences were held in 1988 and 2008 at the eponymous Blue Mountain Lake retreat.

 The school's rapid growth necessitated the 1990 "Campaign for Maxwell", which raised capital to fund a new building to accommodate the expansion.
 The Holden Observatory, built in 1887, was moved to create space for a new 5-story building.
 The result of the campaign was the Bohlin Cywinski Jackson-designed Eggers Hall, which opened in 1994.
-Eggers Hall adjoins Maxwell Hall at the corner, together forming an "L" shaped complex that houses the present-day Maxwell School.
+Eggers Hall adjoins Maxwell Hall at the corner, together forming an L-shaped complex that houses the present-day Maxwell School.

-In 2013, the Maxwell School and the Center for Strategic and International Studies, a think tank in Washington, D.C., entered into a collaborative agreement that included headquartering all Maxwell operations at CSIS.
+In 2013, the Maxwell School and the Center for Strategic and International Studies entered into a collaborative agreement that included headquartering all Maxwell operations at CSIS.